raseidi/cosmo/README.md

 ### Evaluation

-This scrip shares the same limitation than previous one.
-Results are saved in `results/`.
+This script shares the same limitation than previous one.
+Results are saved at `results/`.
 Just run:

 ```
 python3 evaluation.py